 Undergraduate offerings include a BS in Fashion and Textile Design and a BS in Fashion and Textile Management with a Concentration in Fashion Development and Product Management.
 Graduate offerings include both a Master of Textiles (MT) and an MS in Textiles.
 Design Specializations include Textile and Fashion Design, and Textile Technology.
 TATM fashion students have access to spacious studios outfitted with the latest technology to design textile products and fabrics as well as prototypes.
 Students may also participate in TATM’s “study abroad-friendly” semester in their junior year, which prevents students from falling behind in their classes.
 Study abroad locations may include France, the Czech Republic, Hong Kong, Australia and India.

-Colorado State University, Fort Collins, Colorado (top 10% of schools considered)
+Colorado State University (top 6.1% of schools being considered)

 Founded in 1870 and located in Fort Collins, Colorado State University (CSU) is home to more than 33,000 students enrolled in over 150 degree programs across 14 colleges and schools.